-1. It’s nothing like the Sephoras you know around the world (US, Europe, Singapore…)
+1. It’s nothing like the Sephoras you know around the world (US, Other Parts of Europe, Singapore…)

 It’s not a standalone shop, but it’s part of Galeria Kaufhof, one of the biggest department store chains in Germany.
 It still has the same branding, and carries the Sephora brand products, but the store is more of a subset in Galeria Kaufhof, only carrying items that’s not in the Galeria Kaufhof’s perfumerie.
 Which means: